 The Focused Solution Team (FST) is a value creation structure where a group of people work together on a particular product or group of related products.
-They typically work on one MVP or MBI at a time.
+They typically work on one Minimum Business Increment (MBI) or Minimum Viable Product (MVP) at a time.

-Size of the FST: FSTs can be as small as long as they have all of the skills required to build the product/service that’s asked of them.
+FSTs can be as small as long as they have all of the skills required to build the product/service that’s asked of them.
 When this number is less than 8-10 then the FST is essentially the same as a cross-functional team focused on a particular product/service.
 But in many cases, the product requires more than 8-10 people so that value can be delivered faster.
-In this case the team can be built up of a combination of Feature and Core Teams along with any specialists required.
-This is illustrated in Figure 1.
+In this case the team can be built up of a combination of Feature and Core Teams along with any specialists required, as shown in Figure 1, Example Focused Solution Team.

 Use Kanban to request work items to be done by people whose skills are required across teams or have them provide people temporarily as needed.

 - A single, cross-functional team is too small to work on an MBI or MVP.